Top

 Maintenance can be one of the most vigorously contested parts of a divorce proceeding.
 Judges have some discretion in deciding whether to enter a maintenance order or the amount of maintenance, and either party can contest the other party’s request for or against maintenance.
 A maintenance order has the potential to carry repercussions that can last for years.

 Therefore, it is in a party’s best interest to retain an experienced, assertive Chesterfield spousal maintenance attorney to assist them in pursuing a favorable outcome.
-The Galmiche Law Firm, P.C. has assisted many clients in pursuing favorable results for maintenance, and we can help in your divorce as well.
+Galmiche Law Firm, P.C. has assisted many clients in pursuing favorable results for maintenance, and we can help in your divorce as well.

+Need help with spousal maintenance?
 Reach out online to our dedicated Chesterfield alimony attorneys or call (636) 552-4841 for assistance!

 Our Values Why Choose Us?